Concordium/concordium-base/rust-bins/wallet-notes/README.md

 ## create_unsigned_transaction_ext

 Semantics: Creates a transfer transaction with the provided values.
+This currently only supports smart contract updates and simple transfer.

 This function takes as input a NUL-terminated UTF8-encoded string.
 The string must be a valid JSON object with fields